-We maintain a program to manage our foreign currency exchange rate risk on existing foreign currency receivable and cash balances by entering into forward contracts to sell or buy foreign currency.
-At period end, foreign-denominated receivables and cash balances held by our U.S. reporting entities are remeasured into the U.S. dollar functional currency at current market rates.
-The change in value from this remeasurement is then reported as a foreign exchange gain or loss for that period in our accompanying consolidated statements of income and comprehensive income and the resulting gain or loss on the forward contract mitigates the exchange rate risk of the associated assets.
-All of our forward foreign currency contracts have maturity periods of less than three months.
+We maintain a program to manage our foreign exchange rate risk on existing foreign-currency-denominated receivable and cash balances by entering into forward contracts to sell or buy foreign currencies.
+At period end, foreign-currency-denominated receivable and cash balances held by our various reporting entities are remeasured into their respective functional currencies at current market rates.
+The change in value from this remeasurement is then reported as a foreign exchange gain or loss for that period in our accompanying condensed consolidated statements of income and comprehensive income and the resulting gain or loss on the forward contract mitigates the foreign exchange rate risk of the associated assets.
+All of our foreign currency forward contracts have maturity periods of less than three months.
 Such derivative financial instruments are subject to market risk.

-The following table summarizes our outstanding forward foreign currency contracts, by currency at December 31, 2012 and September 30, 2012:
+The following table summarizes our outstanding foreign currency forward contracts, by currency at December 31, 2014 and September 30, 2014: